scala/scala3/docs/docs/reference/experimental/canthrow.md

 ## Gradual Typing Via Imports

 Another advantage is that the model allows a gradual migration from current unchecked exceptions to safer exceptions.
 Imagine for a moment that `experimental.saferExceptions` is turned on everywhere.
-There would be lots of code that breaks since functions have not yet been properly annotated with `canThrow`.
+There would be lots of code that breaks since functions have not yet been properly annotated with `throws`.
 But it's easy to create an escape hatch that lets us ignore the breakages for a while: simply add the import
 ```scala
 import scala.unsafeExceptions.canThrowAny
 ```
-This will provide the `CanThrow` ability for any exception, and thereby allow all throws and all other calls, no matter what the current state of `canThrow` declarations is.
+This will provide the `CanThrow` ability for any exception, and thereby allow all throws and all other calls, no matter what the current state of `throws` declarations is.
 Here's the definition of `canThrowAny`:
 ```scala
 package scala